Multi-modal Masked Autoencoders Learn Compositional Histopathological Representations: Discussion

-\textbf{Masking Ratio.} Our results indicate that heavy masking performs poorly for patch-level WSIs as opposed to natural images.
+\textbf{MAE}.
+For \textbf{Masking Ratio}, our results indicate that heavy masking performs poorly for patch-level WSIs as opposed to natural images.
 For coarse-grained natural images, it is easy for the model to extrapolate using fewer patches, since a single object can be inferred utilizing a limited signal.
-However, patch-level WSIs have a higher degree of granularity, where different cellular structures are scattered across the patches.
+However, patch-level WSIs have a higher degree of granularity.
 Thus, the model requires more visible patches for learning the cellular structures.
-Also, masking too lightly yields poor results, as having too many visible adjacent patches leads to trivial interpolation, which aligns with the findings in natural images \citep{he2022masked}.
-Interestingly, optimal masking ratios for patch-level WSIs are similar to masked language modeling in natural language processing, where the typical masking ratio is also around 15\%. \\

-\textbf{Decoder Depth.} We found that increasing the depth of the decoder brings mixed results.
-Though it provides a slight performance boost when fine-tuned with N=100 samples, it degrades performance when fine-tuned with N=1000 samples, and it is computationally expensive.
-So, similar to the case of natural images, the decoder of MAE should also be shallow when trained with patch-level WSIs.
-We argue that, given the capacity, the decoder may be leaning towards learning shortcut features that render the feature learning on the encoder somewhat less critical.

-\textbf{Patch Size.} We found that the optimal patch size for WSIs is 16$\times$16, the same as for natural images.
+Also, masking too lightly yields poor results, as having too many visible adjacent patches leads to trivial interpolation, which aligns with the findings in natural images.
+Interestingly, optimal masking ratios for patch-level WSIs are similar to masked language modeling in natural language processing, where the typical masking ratio is also around 15\%.
+For \textbf{Decoder Depth}, we found that increasing the depth brings mixed results.
+Though it provides a slight performance boost when fine-tuned with N=100 samples, it degrades performance with N=1000 samples.
+We argue that, given the capacity, the decoder may be leaning towards learning shortcut features that impairs feature learning on the encoder.
+So the optimal decoder depth should be shallow for patch-level WSIs.
+Lastly for the \textbf{Patch Size}, we found that the optimal patch size to be 16$\times$16, the same as for natural images.
 We argue that if cell-sized or sub cell-sized patches are employed, as in the case of the 8$\times$8 patches, the reconstruction task becomes a trivial interpolation.
-Then, even higher masking ratios do not help, because sub-patch level information makes it too easy to learn any useful inductive biases.